Report sheds light on activity in U.S. dark pool trading

-NEW YORK (Reuters) - “Dark pools” owned by five big banks account for around half of all trades on alternative trading systems, exchange-like trading platforms that critics blame for making the markets less transparent, according to a weekly report released on Monday.
+NEW YORK, June 2 (Reuters) - “Dark pools” owned by five big banks account for around half of all trades on alternative trading systems, exchange-like trading platforms that critics blame for making the markets less transparent, according to a weekly report released on Monday.

 The report, by the Financial Industry Regulatory Authority, gives data on ATS trades in the most widely traded U.S. securities from the week of May 12-18.
 It is significant because it is the first time ATSs have been required to disclose their trading activity publicly on a security-by-security basis.